Snowfork/snowbridge/docs/specs/xcmp.md

 XCMP messages are asynchronous and sent in a fire-and-forget manner.
 Messages sent from Parachains to Ethereum will need to specify a target contract for delivery.
 Parachains will need to register to be notified of messages coming from Ethereum, and will be notified when relevant messages come through for them.

 At the application layer, parachain apps and ethereum smart contracts that interact are responsible for being aware of and trusting each other and for determining the payload and interface of their own messages.
 The bridge just facilitates transfer, verification and routing of these messages to the requested target application.
-Our ETHApp and ERC20App are examples of pairs of substrate+solidity applications that trust each other and specify a shared interface - although they're implemented as pallets, one could imagine them working similarily as seperate parachains.
+Our ETHApp and ERC20App are examples of pairs of custom FRAME + solidity applications that trust each other and specify a shared interface - although they're implemented as pallets, one could imagine them working similarily as seperate parachains.

-Example XCM sent to our parachain for sending a message to Ethereum:
+Example: Register a custom FRAME application to receive messages
 ```
-SendMessageToContract {
+Xcm::Transact {
-  pallet_index: The index of the app module within the runtime
-  contract_address: The address of the app's peer on the Ethereum side.
-  payload: The payload of the message to be sent to the app's peer on the Ethereum side.
-  effects: *
+  origin: *,
+  call: Bridge.register(app_id, dispatchable)
 }
 ```

-Example XCM sent to our parachain for registering to be notified about messages coming from Ethereum:
+Once an application living on another parachain has been registered, the bridge can issue XCM messages:

 ```
-RegisterAppForNotification {
+Xcm::Transact {
-  pallet_index: The index of the app module within the runtime
-  contract_address: The address of the app's peer on the Ethereum side.
-  effects: *
+  origin: *,
+  call: dispatchable (registered in above example)
 }
 ```

-Example XCM sent from our parachain to notify a listening parachain:
+In turn, the application would need to notify the bridge in order to unlock assets on the Ethereum side:

 ```
-NewMessageFromEthereum {
+Xcm::Transact {
-  pallet_index: The index of the app module within the runtime
-  payload: The payload of the message coming from the app's peer on the Ethereum side.
-  nonce: ...
-  contract_address: The address of the app's peer on the Ethereum side.
-  effects: *
+  origin: *
+  call: Bridge.notify(app_id, payload)
 }
 ```